Change Default Mail App Mac How to change the default mail app on Mac

 Why isn't my new mail app showing up in the default options?

 Ensure that the app is installed and has been opened at least once.
-If it still doesn’t appear, reboot your Mac or check for any macOS updates.
+Apple's troubleshooting guide indicates that if it still doesn't appear, reboot your Mac or check for any macOS updates.

 Do I need to install the new mail app first?